ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_3_4_AR Feature Drawing.md

 ## Application

+### Game Mechanics
+- **Type**: Drawing
+- **Freehand Drawing**: Freely draw ideas on or around the exhibit.
+- **Feature Customization**: Adjust feature options to match scientific findings or imagination.
+- **Feedback Integration**: Provide comparisons with existing assumptions or highlight accuracy.
+- **Progressive Exploration**: Guide visitors to different parts of the exhibit for additional challenges.

 ### Solution
 1. **Freehand & Pinch-Gesture Drawing**
    - Provide a spatial canvas around or directly on the 3D exhibit model.